paweljakubas/j-data-analysis/chapters/inverted-table.md

 │2022-06-17│0.2250 │10Y  │
 └──────────┴───────┴─────┘
 ```
-If we expect non-missing data then it is very easy
+If we would expect non-missing data then it is very easy
 ```j
    ]tenors=: (<"1) {./.~  2 getColumnVals bonds2
 ┌───┬───┬───┐